microsoft/DevSkim-Sublime-Plugin/README.md

 #### Built-In Rules

-Built-in rules come from the [DevSkim-Rules](https://github.com/Microsoft/DevSkim-Rules.git) repo, and should be stored in the `rules` directory within the DevSkim directory.
+Built-in rules come from the [DevSkim](https://github.com/Microsoft/DevSkim) repository, and should be stored in the `DevSkim-Common/rules` directory within the DevSkim package directory.

 Rules are organized by subdirectory and file, but are flattened internally when loaded.